 Course Summary from Coursera: Introduction and history of Digital Analytics; online video, online search, display media, social media, Consumer Decision Journey; digital data infrastructure; brand measurement; consumer outcomes; customer value; attribution; Analytics and Dataviz Tools; Evaluating the Tool Landscape; Digital Marketing Maturity; The Issue of Privacy; Gies Online Programs.

-The specialisation involves two subjects in physics and chemistry each.
+The specialisation involves two subjects physics and chemistry.
 The physics courses are pretty interesting for those especially interested in nanoscale phenomena, though the chemistry courses can be a little boring as they are much of a repeat of class 12 chemistry.
 The subjects aren’t difficult as such, but physics subjects have a chunk of mathematical derivations.